 Whether you’re renovating your home to sell or looking to stay put for years to come, there are many reasons why you might benefit from implementing energy-efficient measures into your home.
 They can substantially lower your own bills over time, and should you choose to sell, also improve the value of your home as energy costs continue to rise.

-To encourage these changes, the IRS offers a number of tax credits and tax breaks for those looking to make some green changes to their home.
+To encourage these changes, the IRS offers a number of green tax credits and tax breaks for those looking to make some green changes to their home.
 The most well-known and popular program is the EPA’s Energy Star program.
 Although some tax breaks for energy efficiency expired in 2011, other credits will still be accessible through 2021 for others.
 Regardless, you’ll feel the financial benefit right away when you get your first lowered water and power bill.

 Also look for the Residential Renewable Energy Tax Credit, which can benefit you when you install solar, geothermal, wind, and fuel-cell technology.
 So, if you’re installing solar panels or solar-powered water heaters, wind turbines, fuel cells that rely on renewable resources, and other related products, you can benefit from a credit of up to 30% of the cost, including installation.